mpanighetti/dnd5e-rhythmancy/docs/ch-3-rhythmancy-classes.md

 ### College of Legends

+_Recall Lost Knowledge in Magical Song_

 Though all bards have the ability to learn rhythmancy spells, practitioners of the College of Legends have built entire careers out of unlocking the magic sealed within these songs.
 These maestros are often sought out as teachers to aid new students in their rhythmantic studies, passing on what they learned from their own masters of the craft.

 #### Level 3: Legendary Recall

 You have extensively pored through history books and sought out hidden knowledge of ancient heroes.
 You gain Proficiency in two skills of your choice from the following list: Arcana, History, Nature, or Religion.
-Additionally, when you make an Intelligence check, you can expend one use of Bardic Inspiration; roll the Bardic Inspiration die, and add the number rolled to the d20.
+Additionally, when you take the Study action, you can expend one use of Bardic Inspiration; roll the Bardic Inspiration die, and add the number rolled to the d20.

 #### Level 3: Rhythmantic Savant

 You have an innate understanding of the magic of music and how to wield it.
 You gain the following benefits.

-_**Abjurative Melody.**_ When you cast a level 1+ Rhythmancy spell targeting one or more creatures, in addition to the spell's normal effects, you can choose to grant any such targets a number of Temporary Hit Points equal to the spell level.
+_**Abjurative Melody.**_ When you cast a level 1+ Rhythmancy spell targeting one or more creatures, you can choose to select a number of targets of your choice equal to your Charisma modifier (minimum 1); in addition to the spell's normal effects, the selected targets receive a number of Temporary Hit Points equal to the spell level.

 _**Speed Training.**_ Whenever you learn a new song through rhythmantic training, you bypass all training requirements, including finding a teacher, all training costs and issues, and any time requirements.
 Instead, you learn the Rhythmancy spell as a Magic action and by expending either a spell slot of a level greater than or equal to the spell's level, or that number of Rhythmancy Points (for cantrips, expend either a level 1 spell slot or 1 Rhythmancy Point).
 You cannot learn a Rhythmancy spell in this manner if you do not have an appropriate spell slot or sufficient Rhythmancy Points available to expend.